Hotels near Azteca Polo Club

 Which hotels near Azteca Polo Club offer free breakfast?

-Which hotels near Azteca Polo Club have an in-room kitchen or kitchenette?
+Which hotels near Azteca Polo Club have a full in-room kitchen?

-Element Phoenix North Norterra (10.34 mi), Best Western Plus Executive Residency Phoenix North Happy Valley (10.46 mi), and Residence Inn by Marriott Phoenix North / Happy Valley (10.46 mi) offer an in-room kitchen or kitchenette.
+Element Phoenix North Norterra (10.34 mi, from $269/night), Best Western Plus Executive Residency Phoenix North Happy Valley (10.46 mi, from $107/night), and Residence Inn by Marriott Phoenix North / Happy Valley (10.46 mi, from $150/night) offer rooms with a full kitchen — stove, full-size fridge, and dishwasher.

 Ready to book near Azteca Polo Club?